ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 -   **Identify Your Triggers:** Be aware of the situations or behaviours that tend to trigger strong emotional reactions.
 -   **Take a Break:** If you're feeling overwhelmed, take a break to calm down and collect your thoughts.
--   **Practice Relaxation Techniques:** Use relaxation techniques such as deep breathing, meditation, or progressive muscle relaxation to manage your emotions.
+-   **Practice Relaxation Techniques:** Use relaxation techniques such as deep breathing, meditation or progressive muscle relaxation to manage your emotions.
--   **Seek Support:** Talk to a trusted friend, family member, or therapist about your feelings.
+-   **Seek Support:** Talk to a trusted friend, family member or therapist about your feelings.
 -   **Reframe Your Thoughts:** Challenge negative or distorted thoughts and replace them with more positive and realistic ones.

 ## A Step-by-Step Guide to Resolving Conflicts